 If you follow me closely here and/or on Instagram, you know that I am a big advocate of an intuitive eating, #allfoodsfit kinda lifestyle.
 When I post recipes like this where I happen to substitute a carbohydrate-rich food with a vegetable, I often get questioned.

 Before you get any crazy ideas, I want to clear up any confusion.
 First of all, I love carbohydrates and eat them often, including brown, white, jasmine, red or whatever color of rice.
 It is all delicious.
 However, I also freaking LOVE vegetables, especially cauliflower.
-The reality is, a lot of people are not eating near enough vegetables.
-I am all for coming up with strategies to help people sneak more veggies into their diets in ways that are actually easy and enjoyable.
+The harsh reality is, a lot of people are not eating near enough vegetables.
+I am all for coming up with strategies that help people sneak more veggies into their diets in ways that are actually easy and enjoyable.

 I have also started using coconut aminos in place of soy sauce because 1) they literally taste identical, and 2) they are much lower in sodium, making them a great option, especially for those who may be watching their sodium consumption.
-Yes, it is a bit more expensive than soy sauce, but you will usually only use a small amount at a time, so it should last you a while!
+They are also soy-free for those who may have a soy allergy or have to avoid soy for any reason.

-Most people I talk to say that “lack of time” is their biggest barrier to eating healthy, so if spending a couple extra bucks on pre-made cauliflower rice gets you to make this recipe at home rather than ordering take-out from the nearest Chinese restaurant, then do it!
-ALDI now has frozen riced cauliflower that is super affordable, in case you fellow ALDI-lovers were wondering.
+Most people I talk to say that “lack of time” is their biggest barrier to eating healthy, so if spending a couple extra bucks on pre-riced cauliflower gets you to make this recipe at home rather than ordering take-out from the nearest Chinese restaurant, do it!
+ALDI now has frozen riced cauliflower that is super affordable, in case you fellow ALDI-lovers were wondering. ; )